preetamjoshi-PJ/Hourly-Bike-Rental-Predictions/README.md

 12. count: number of total rentals

 ## How good are your predictions?

-# Evaluation Metric
-The Evaluation metric for this project is Root Mean Squared Logarithmic Error (RMSLE).
+**Evaluation Metric:** The Evaluation metric for this project is Root Mean Squared Logarithmic Error (RMSLE).